mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 ## Credits

-Developed using:
+Developed and tested using:

 - SH-ESP32 board
 - ESP32 platform on Arduino IDE 2.3.6
 - CMPS14 documentation
 - SignalK specification
+- OpenCPN and [KIP](https://github.com/mxtommy/Kip) for visualization

 Inspired by [Magnetix - a digital compass with NMEA2000](https://open-boat-projects.org/en/magnetix-ein-digitaler-kompass-mit-nmea2000/).

 No paid partnerships.

 Developed by Matti Vesala in collaboration with ChatGPT Plus 5.
+ChatGPT was used in the project mainly to discuss ideas and to provide source code skeleton based on those ideas as well as for debugging assistance.
+Some mathematical functions and other functions beyond my skills were also provided by ChatGPT.
+I have no clue whatsover how it generates source code.
+Thus, any similarities to any other source code out there, done by other people or organizations, is purely coincidential from my side.